 "The fight against polio has been part of CDC's mission since the 1950s, and the global push to eradicate polio is just the latest chapter in CDC's polio efforts.

 The entire CDC community is an active participant in the intensified strat"...

 There have been postmarketing reports of overdose with piperacillin/tazobactam.
 The majority of those events experienced, including nausea, vomiting, and diarrhea, have also been reported with the usual recommended dosages.
-Patients may experience neuromuscular excitability or convulsions if higher than recommended doses are given intravenously (particularly in the presence of renal failure).
+Patients may experience neuromuscular excitability or convulsions if higher than recommended doses are given intravenously (particularly in the presence of renal failure) [see WARNINGS AND PRECAUTIONS].

-Treatment should be supportive and symptomatic according to the patient's clinical presentation.
+Treatment should be supportive and symptomatic according the patient's clinical presentation.
 Excessive serum concentrations of either piperacillin or tazobactam may be reduced by hemodialysis.
-Following a single 3.375 g dose of piperacillin/tazobactam, the percentage of the piperacillin and tazobactam dose removed by hemodialysis was approximately 31% and 39%, respectively.
-(See CLINICAL PHARMACOLOGY.)
+Following a single 3.375 g dose of piperacillin/tazobactam, the percentage of the piperacillin and tazobactam dose removed by hemodialysis was approximately 31% and 39%, respectively [see CLINICAL PHARMACOLOGY].

 Additional Zosyn Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.